pearmeow/inventory-application/README.md

 Known Limitations
 -----------------
-When creating an item to pool connection if the item and pool don't exist it will silently fail.
+"Bad" operations like adding an existing item or pool will silently fail.

 Credits